Work permits for employees in Spain: A complete guide for employers [2024]

 What is an Arraigo Social Permit?

-This is a temporary residency permit for those who have lived in Spain for more than three years without being registered as a resident.
-Employees and self-employed/freelance individuals are all eligible, and may apply from Spain rather than from their home country.
+This is a temporary residency permit for those who have lived in Spain for more than three years.
+Employees and self-employed/freelance individuals are all eligible and may apply from Spain rather than from their home country.
 Applicants must speak Spanish fluently, show that they have integrated into Spanish society, pass a background check, have a job offer and employment contract for a minimum of one year, and go through an application process.
 This special permit is valid for one year, after which permit holders can convert it to a regular residency and work permit.

 Rippling and its affiliates do not provide tax, accounting, or legal advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for tax, legal, or accounting advice.
 You should consult your own tax, legal, and accounting advisors before engaging in any related activities or transactions.